Joni Mitchell – Painting with Words and Music A+

 Joni has made three live albums.

-Her second, “Shadows and Light”, recorded at the Santa Barbara Bowl in September 1979 and released in September of 1980, is also a double album, but it’s so much better.
-Although part of the “Mingus” (a weak and indulgent Joni) tour, there is enough material from “Hejira”,The Hissing of Summer Lawns”, and “Court and Spark” to keep you interested, and Jaco really shines in both his harmonies with Joni and his extended solos.
+Her second, “Shadows and Light,” recorded at the Santa Barbara Bowl in September 1979 and released in September 1980, is also a double album, but it’s much better.
+Although part of the “Mingus” (a weak and indulgent Joni) tour, there is enough material from “Hejira,” “The Hissing of Summer Lawns,” and “Court and Spark” to keep you interested, and Jaco really shines in both his harmonies with Joni and his extended solos.

-The third, “Painting with Words and Music,” is from 1998 (released by Rhino in 1999) and shows a more mature and relaxed Joni in a very intimate, gorgeous set built especially for her on the Warner Brothers lot in Burbank, CA. She is in the round, surrounded by both the audience and her paintings, and Toronto-based Canadian director Joan Tosoni does a marvelous job of gently keeping the focus on Joni while occasionally cutting away to her band members as well as the occasional close-up of one of her paintings.
+The third, “Painting with Words and Music,” is from 1998 (released by Rhino in 1999) and shows a more mature and relaxed Joni in a very intimate, gorgeous set built especially for her on the Warner Brothers lot in Burbank, CA. She is in the round, surrounded by the audience and her paintings.
+Toronto-based Canadian director Joan Tosoni does a marvelous job of gently keeping the focus on Joni, while occasionally cutting away to her band members and occasionally including close-ups of one of her paintings.
 It all works beautifully.

 Opening with her best delivery of “Big Yellow Taxi”, which includes a sly take on Bob Dylan, she is in fantastic form, and the love going back and forth to her small audience is palpable.
 You know that you are in for a hell of a good evening.
 It also helps that the show is built around “Hejira”.
 Of the nineteen tracks, four are from this album: the title track, “Black Crow”, “Amelia,” and “Song for Sharon”.
 It is the only one of her albums that she refers to by name as she banters about that beautiful title – the “Hejira” is Mohammad’s flight from Mecca to Medina – and her attraction to the long dangling “J”, a year before Steely Dan did something similar on “Aja”.
 This is Joni at her peak with some of the most haunting lyrics ever written:

-Her band is tight with Mark Isham on trumpet (magnificent on the “Hejira” title track), Brian Blade on drums, ex-husband Larry Klein on base (taking over from Jaco), and Greg Leisz on guitar
+Her band is tight, featuring Mark Isham on trumpet (magnificent on the “Hejira” title track), Brian Blade on drums, her ex-husband Larry Klein on bass (replacing Jaco), and Greg Leisz on guitar.

-Joni also interprets other writers’ material here.
-She does a lovely slow jazzy version of “Comes Love” and is clearly having fun harmonizing with friends on ‘Why Do Fools Fall in Love?”.
-However, the standout is her knockout delivery of Marvin Gaye’s “Trouble Man” from the 1972 film soundtrack.
+Joni also interprets the material of other writers here.
+She does a lovely, slow, jazzy version of “Comes Love” and is clearly having fun harmonizing with friends on “Why Do Fools Fall in Love?”
+However, her knockout delivery of Marvin Gaye’s “Trouble Man” from the 1972 film soundtrack is the standout.
 I guess you could call it Jazz-Soul Joni style.
 It sends you.
-It transports you.
-Just like the rest of this wonderful document.
+It transports you, just as the rest of this remarkable document does.
 Please enjoy.

-“Joni Mitchell – Painting with Words and Music” is available for streaming on Amazon Prime Video and Apple TV.
+You can stream “Joni Mitchell – Painting with Words and Music” on Amazon Prime Video, YOUTUBE and Apple TV.

 Popular Articles